SINGAPORE - A new national supercomputer to speed up healthcare research using large and complex sets of patient data is slated to launch this year.

-Mr Bernard Tan, NSCC's director for strategy, planning and engagement, said: "We expect the supercomputer to be up to 100 times the speed of a standard computer."
+Said Mr Bernard Tan, NSCC's director for strategy, planning and engagement: "We expect the supercomputer to be up to 100 times the speed of a standard computer."

-Beyond healthcare, supercomputers like those from NSCC have been used here in other research areas, including climate change, weather monitoring, urban planning and materials research.
+Beyond healthcare, supercomputers like those from NSCC's have been used here in other research areas, including climate change, weather monitoring, urban planning, and materials research.